odedmasala/OdedMasala/README.md

 **odedmasala/odedMasala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+My personal Website :

+open to work 🎊🎉🎊
+Looking for jobs in:
+•	Frontend web developer
+•	Full stack web developer

+Skills in ⚔️:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...